 If you or someone you know is facing an Operating While Intoxicated offense in Wisconsin, then you are also facing the OWI sentencing guidelines that are found in every county across the state.
-Whether you know it or not, courts are given certain guidelines to follow when they sentence an individual for an operating while intoxicated charge.
-Understanding those guidelines and how to avoid the traps and pitfalls, as well as to use many of the factors in your favor, could tremendously influence the outcome of your case.
+Whether you know it or not, courts have certain guidelines to follow when they sentence an individual for an operating while intoxicated charge.
+Understanding those guidelines, as well as how to use many of the factors in your favor, could tremendously influence the outcome of your case.

 The OWI sentencing guidelines are broken up by what are called judicial districts.
-Below is a list of the judicial districts found across southern and eastern Wisconsin along with a list of counties.
-But there are three extremely important things to also keep in mind.
+Below is a list of the judicial districts found across southern and eastern Wisconsin, along with a list of counties.
+But there are three extremely important things to keep in mind.

 Three Important Things to Know about OWI Sentencing Guidelines in Wisconsin

 1. Just because you are charged with an Operating While Intoxicated offense does not mean that you need to be convicted of one.

 OWI cases can be some of the most challenging and technical cases in the Wisconsin Criminal Justice System.
 But a skilled and successful drunk driving defense firm should be able to rapidly assess the strengths and weaknesses in the government’s case against you and give you honest answers about where you stand.
 It does not matter if this is your first offense with a clean record or if this is your 5th offense.
 OWI cases always come down to the facts and the law.
 Just because you may be a good person, do not expect the government to give you a break on those grounds alone.
 Your case will need to be thoroughly reviewed before a plan for your defense can be put in place.
 The best way to start is by contacting an experienced drunk driving defense firm for a free case review.